 The Benefits of Keening Projects

-I re-envision keening through creative projects such as creating a keening doll or a grief doll which offer a way of holding the stories through symbols felted onto the dolls and the choice of fabrics (often using a deceased persons clothing or jewellery) which allows the doll to hold the story of a persons grief.
+Reclaiming keening happens through creative projects such as creating a keening doll or a grief doll which offer a way of holding the stories through symbols felted onto the dolls and the choice of fabrics (often using a deceased persons clothing or jewellery) which allows the doll to hold the story of a persons grief.

 Keening circles are curated musical journeys that guide us through varying emotions of grief from anger and frustration, they are liminal rituals which can bring comfort (many have shared that they have felt the comforting presence of a dead relative or ancestor) they can also bring about a transformation and provide insight.
 One aspect they allow is in becoming more familiar with our own grief.